mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

     ^a                   24414     0.00     1.00   +1.0000     20.00%
     Constant            116060     0.00     0.00   +0.0000      0.00%

 which is exactly what was expected.

-IOW: vowpal_wabbit perfectly figured out our formula.
+IOW: vowpal_wabbit perfectly figured out our formula, without knowing it in advance, by looking at the training data alone.
 QED.